Advertiser Disclosure

 Government Influence

 The federal government also heavily influences interest rates offered on savings accounts.
 For example, many banks and credit unions invest in U.S. Treasuries to grow their assets.
 If there’s a surplus, the yields or returns are generally lower, prompting a drop in interest rate.
-But as the rate of return increases, so will the interest rates offered on savings accounts.
+However, as the rate of return increases, so will the interest rates offered on savings accounts.
 The Federal Reserve plays a significant role in U.S. Treasury investments and can raise or lower interest rates at any time.
-As a result, changes the Federal Reserve makes will impact savings account interest rates.
+As a result, changes made by the Federal Reserve will impact savings account interest rates.

 Average Interest Rates on Savings Accounts